ludeknovy/ludeknovy.github.io/src/pages/articles/2020-06-02---Custom-matcher/index.md

 ![API schema](api.png "API schema")

-In the other article I showed you how to create[ custom matcher for API status code](/blog/custom-status-code-matcher/).
+In the other article, I showed you how to create[ custom matcher for API status code](/blog/custom-status-code-matcher/).
 And today we are going to look at how to do the same for easy and fast testing of API response definition.

-For this purpose we are going to need [Schemathesis](https://github.com/kiwicom/schemathesis) library.
+For this purpose, we are going to need [Schemathesis](https://github.com/kiwicom/schemathesis) library.
 This tool makes API definition testing very easy.
 It could be use as CLI or in-code as standard python package.
-And this is how Schemathesis describe itself:
+And this is how Schemathesis describes itself:

 >Schemathesis is a tool for testing your web applications built with Open API / Swagger specifications.
 It reads the application schema and generates test cases which will ensure that your application is compliant with its schema.

 Thus Schemathesis can be used not only to assert that API response conforms to API definition but can be used to do property-based testing for specified API input.
-In this article we are going to focus only on API response assertions.
-If you'd like know more about Schemathesis check this [post](https://code.kiwi.com/schemathesis-property-based-testing-for-api-schemas-52811fd2b0a4) from its author.
+In this article, we are going to focus only on API response assertions.
+If you'd like to know more about Schemathesis check this [post](https://code.kiwi.com/schemathesis-property-based-testing-for-api-schemas-52811fd2b0a4) from its author.

-As in previous article we use PyHamcrest for custom matcher implementation.
+As in the previous article we use PyHamcrest for custom matcher implementation.
 We need to import `Case` class from schemathesis library to do the actual response definition validation.
 The following custom matcher implementation assumes usage of `requests` library for performing HTTP request.
 But this could be easily adjusted for any http library of your choice.

 ```python
 from hamcrest.core.base_matcher import BaseMatcher